netdata/netdata/docs/configure/start-stop-restart.md

 sudo netdatacli shutdown-agent
 ```

+## Netdata MSI installations

+Netdata provides an installer for Windows using WSL, on those installations by using a Windows terminal (e.g. the Command prompt or Windows Powershell) you can:

+- Start Netdata, by running `start-netdata`
+- Stop Netdata, by running `stop-netdata`
+- Restart Netdata, by running `restart-netdata`

 ## Reload health configuration

 You do not need to restart the Netdata Agent between changes to health configuration files, such as specific health